Invoice Discounting & Debtor Finance is perfect for a business offering trading terms of 30-90 days

 There are several benefits that come with debtor finance, especially if your company suffers from cash flow problems due to late invoice payments.

-Firstly, invoice financing or invoice discounting allows you to gain access to a larger base of clients.
-Many of your clients might demand a certain leniency in invoice payments, usually between 30 and 60 days.
-If your company doesn´t have the financial stability or the cash flow reserves to offer those conditions you could lose these customers.ments.
+Invoice financing or invoice discounting allows you to gain access to a larger base of clients.
+Many of your clients might demand a certain leniency in invoice payments, usually between 30-60 days.
+If your company doesn´t have the financial stability or the cash flow reserves to offer those conditions you could lose these customers.

-Secondly, and perhaps most obviously, debtor finance allows companies to effectively deal with cash flow problems associated with managing a large amount of invoices.
-This finance option allows you to avoid taking out other types of business loans at high interest rates and unfavorable terms and conditions.
+Allows companies to effectively deal with cash flow problems associated with managing a large amount of invoices.
+This finance option allows you to avoid taking out other types of business loans at high interest rates and unfavourable terms and conditions.

-In addition, this type of financing is also a great way to help small businesses grow without taking on extensive debt through other loan options.
-Debtor finance is ideal for small and growing businesses who want to increase their customer base without sacrificing high debt to income ratios.
+Can help small businesses grow without taking on extensive debt through other loan options.
+Debtor finance is ideal for small and growing businesses wanting to increase their customer-base without sacrificing high debt to income ratios.

-Lastly, and most importantly, debtor finance is usually one of the most affordable finance options available to companies.
-When you obtain invoice financing, one great benefit is not having to pay interest repayments similar to a fixed term loan or standard line of credit.
-The need to worry about interest payments is taken out of the picture since financed invoices are repaid by your customers.
+Lastly, and most importantly, debtor finance is often one of the most affordable finance options available to businesses.
+One great benefit is not having to pay interest repayments that would come with a fixed term loan or standard line of credit.
+Worrying about interest payments is taken out of the picture as financed invoices are repaid by your customers.
 It’s always important to know your rights so review your contract terms carefully.

-Finding debtor finance companies or cash flow finance companies in Australia is certainly a little trickier than simply heading down to your local bank to apply for a standard business loan.
-While many traditional lenders might not offer this type of finance option, there are several online companies that do offer debtor financing solutions for companies that operate via invoices.
-Ebroker.com.au offers a tool that will help you to filter through all the brokers and find best debtor financing solutions in Australia.
+Finding debtor finance companies or cash flow finance companies in Australia is certainly trickier than simply heading down to your local bank to apply for a standard business loan.
+While many traditional lenders might not offer this type of finance option, there are several online companies that offer debtor financing solutions for companies that operate via invoices.
+Ebroker.com.au offers a tool that will help you filter through all potential brokers and find the best debtor financing solutions in Australia.

 Ambitious businesses cannot reach their potential because banks will not fund them without real estate backing.
 InvoiceX offers a viable alternative.